fracpete/ical-to-gcal/README.md

 ## Requirements

-* Outlook
+* iCal

-  * Publish the calendar that you want to sync with Google Calendar
+  * Outlook: publish the calendar that you want to sync with Google Calendar
+  * Other: either obtain public URL for `.ics` calendar or download calendar in iCal format

 * Google